Parenzana, the Path of Health and Friendship

-As the town of Buje was a starting station for the Parenzana trains leaving for Trieste and Poreč, the bike routes have been established in two directions: the one from Buje to the Slovenian border and the other via Grožnjan and Motovun to Vižinada.
+As the town of Buje was a starting station for the Parenzana trains leaving for Trieste (Italy) and Poreč, the bike routes in Croatia have been established in two directions: the one from Buje towards the Slovenian border and into Slovenia and the other via Grožnjan and Motovun to Vižinada.